 Within the context of the resolution tools provided in the SMFI, holders of debt securities of a bank (including the Noteholders) subject to resolution could be affected by issuer substitution or replacement, transfer of debt, expropriation, modification of terms and/or suspension or termination of listings.
-The BRRD includes similar provisions.
+The BRRD includes similar provisions, and the SMFI will be amended accordingly by the implementation legislation in respect of the BRRD.